 We’ve put a lot of effort into understanding content management systems, especially WordPress.
-For many businesses, the key functional the want to automate is e-commerce.
+For many businesses, the key functionality to automate is e-commerce.
 The best WordPress solution, at present, for e-commerce is WooCommerce.
 WooCommerce has 27% of the e-commerce market share.
 It serves small and large businesses alike.
 Built on an open-source foundation, there are hundreds of free and premium plugins (aka extensions) to expand the functionality.
 Through a mix and match of plugins for payments, shipping, marketing and accounting, a site can be built to match the business processes.

 In 2011, WooThemes hired developers Mike Jolley and James Koster to create what became Woocommerce.
 Woocommece rose quickly in popularity.
 By 2014, it ran 17.7% of all e-commece sites.
 In May 2015, WooThemes and WooCommerce were acquired by Automattic, operator of WordPress.com and core contributor to the WordPress software.
 The estimate that Woocommerce systems now transact over $10 billion in online sales.